strapi/strapi/docs/v3.x/deployment/google-app-engine.md

 ::::

-Create `.gcloudignore` in the project root, include `app.yaml` here as well.
+Create `.gcloudignore` in the project root.

 ```
-app.yaml
 .gcloudignore
 .git
 .gitignore